Saylani Welfare Trust: Aid to Syrian and Rohingya refugees

 In 2017, Saylani Welfare Trust confirmed that they were providing food aid to Syrian refugees on Turkey's border with Syria.
 The Chief Operating Officer of Saylani, Muhammad Ghazal, said that they are working in partnership with the Turkish Disaster and Emergency Management Authority (AFAD) to provide aid to Syrian living in refugee camps near the border.

 Saylani Welfare Trust also provides aid to Rohingya living in refugee camps in Bangladesh.

 COVID-19 crisis

 During the COVID-19 crisis, Saylani Welfare Trust provided free oxygen, food, rescue equipment and other supplies to hospitals and Covid-19 wards in the country.
 It also introduced mobile phone application and telephone service, where needy families can register themselves to get ration and other essential items.

 On 13 April 2020, reports emerged that rations were being denied to minority Hindus and Christians in the coastal areas of Karachi by Saylani Welfare workers.
 On 14 April 2020, the US Commission on International Religious Freedom (USCIRF) expressed concern regarding the reports about discrimination against the minorities in Karachi.
-Following the reports about Hindus and Christians in some parts of Karachi being denied food aid, other organisations such as the Edhi Foundation, JDC Welfare Organization and Jamaat-e-Islami stepped forward to provide rations to the minorities in those areas.
+Following the reports about Hindus and Christians in some parts of Karachi being denied food aid.
+However, other organizations such as the Edhi Foundation, JDC Welfare Organization and Jamaat-e-Islami stepped forward to provide food rations to the minorities in those areas.